hazelcast/hazelcast-docker/README.md

 ```
 $ docker run hazelcast/hazelcast:$HAZELCAST_VERSION
 ```
-This command will pull Hazelcast Docker image and run a new Hazelcast Instance.
+This command will pull Hazelcast Docker image and run a new Hazelcast instance.

 ### Hazelcast Hello World